 We have not found any outstanding class-action lawsuits or FTC complaints filed against Datalink Bank Card.
 Dissatisfied merchants who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.

 Datalink Bankcard Customer Support Options

-Datalink offers extensive customer service contact information on its website, including phone number, email addresses, and a contact form, but it does not currently rate as a top merchant account provider for customer service.
+Datalink offers extensive customer service contact information on its website, including a phone number, email addresses, and a contact form, but it does not currently rate as a top merchant account provider for customer service.

-Datalink Bankcard Services BBB Rating Summary
+Datalink Bankcard Services Reviews Online

 Note: We have adjusted this company’s BBB rating according to our own standards.
 To better understand why we adjust BBB ratings, please see our Rating Criteria.